Content Optimization Done Correctly

 - Choose the topic you want to cover and research it before you start writing by determining the keyphrase for which you want to rank.
 Use Wikipedia, Google Images and People Also Ask as inspirations.

 - Don’t forget about the context in your content piece.
 Your entities should be given a context so that Google can understand it better.
 When doing this, avoid keyword stuffing and focus on the language and semantics.
-Wikipedia, Google Images and People Also Ask will help you with this step as well.
+You can use our topic research and content optimization tools to check you are using the most popular entities and topics in your article.

 - When writing your article, make sure you run it through a content optimization editor to see how well you implemented the related keyphrases and what your content is missing to rank better.